tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 Now discuss the following recall questions:

-* What are some additional features that you believe could add useful functionality to this contract?
+* What are some additional features that could add useful functionality to this contract?

   **Potential Answer:** The ability to re-open bids.